-Flaxseed is an excellent dietary source of alpha-linolenic acid (ALA), ferulic acid (and its derivatives), fiber, magnesium, manganese, phosphorus, and thiamin (vitamin B1).
-Flaxseed is also a source of some folate and the B vitamins niacin (B3), pantothenic acid (B5), riboflavin (B2), and vitamin B6.
-In addition, flaxseed is a very good source of zinc and can also incorporate significant levels of other metals and metalloids such as cadmium, calcium, copper, iron and selenium, depending on the soil in which it is grown.
-Flaxseed is the richest known source of plant lignans (mainly secoisolariciresinol), which are converted by intestinal microbiota to enterodiol and enterolactone.
-While enterolactone is a phytoestrogen, it has been shown to have antiestrogenic activity (by competitively binding to the estrogen receptor, thereby reducing the ER+ breast cancer-promoting effects of estrogen).
+Flaxseed is an excellent dietary source of alpha-linolenic acid (ALA), campesterol, ferulic acid, fiber, magnesium, manganese, phosphorus, and thiamin (vitamin B1).
+In addition, flaxseed is a very good source of zinc and can also incorporate significant levels of other metals and minerals such as cadmium, calcium, copper, iron and selenium, depending on the soil in which it is grown.
+Flaxseed's calcium content may help it prevent bone loss.
+Flaxseed also incorporates some folate and the B vitamins niacin (B3), pantothenic acid (B5), riboflavin (B2), and vitamin B6.

-Flaxseed and flaxseed extracts have been shown to reduce breast cancer cell growth and enhance breast cancer cell apoptosis (programmed cell death).
+Flaxseed and flaxseed extracts have been shown to reduce breast cancer cell growth and promote breast cancer cell apoptosis (programmed cell death).
 Flaxseed can reduce the growth and proliferation of both ER- and ER+ breast cancer cells.
 Flaxseed has also been demonstrated to counteract the breast cancer promoting effects of the soy isoflavone genistein on ER+ breast cancer in mice.
 The chemopreventive effects of flaxseed appear to be derived primarily from its lignan and ALA content.

 A meta-analysis combining the results of seven studies found that plant lignan consumption was associated with reduced risk of breast cancer in postmenopausal women.
-A major Swedish prospective study found a reduction in the risk of breast cancer in postmenopausal women for those in the highest quartile of plant lignan intake, especially among hormone replacement therapy (HRT) users.
+A major Swedish prospective study reported a reduction in the risk of breast cancer in postmenopausal women for those in the highest quartile of plant lignan intake, especially among hormone replacement therapy (HRT) users.
 The reduction in risk did not vary by the ER or PR status of the tumors.
 Another study reported that high circulating levels of enterolactone reduce the risk of breast cancer recurrence and death among postmenopausal women, especially those with ER- breast cancer.

 Cadmium uptake by flaxseed plants can be significant

-Flaxseed can incorporate unacceptable levels of cadmium, a toxic heavy metal with estrogenic properties that has been shown to increase the risk of breast cancer.
+Flaxseed can incorporate unacceptable levels of cadmium, a toxic heavy metal with estrogenic properties that has been reported to increase the risk of breast cancer.
 Mouse studies have demonstrated that significant levels of cadmium can be absorbed from dietary flaxseed.
 In addition, the female pups of pregnant or lactating rats fed flaxseed have increased susceptibility to developing mammary tumors.

-High flaxseed cadmium content is not as unlikely a problem as it may first appear.
+High cadmium content of flaxseed is not as unlikely a problem as it may first appear.
 In addition to the U.S. and Canada, China and India are major flaxseed producers.
 Both China and India are known for heavy metal pollution in some regions.
 Various flax plant cultivars are grown for their fiber (to produce linen), and for seeds to produce inedible linseed oil for industrial applications (for example, as a pigment binder in paints), as well as to produce edible flaxseed and flaxseed oil (which is referred to as linseed oil in some countries).
 Farmers do not have to be concerned about heavy metal soil contamination when growing flax for linen or inedible linseed oil production.
 However, the market for flaxseed meant for human consumption has been increasing and is more lucrative.
 Therefore, it is possible that flaxseed from highly polluted areas may be reaching U.S. consumers.

 In addition, some areas of Canada, which is the world's largest producer of flaxseed, have naturally high levels of cadmium in the soil.
 North and South Dakota, the two largest producing U.S. states, also are known to have soil containing cadmium.
 The organic label does not necessarily mean a low-cadmium product.
 Purchasing organic low-cadmium flaxseed makes sense.